elestel-rpg/elestel-wiki/private/dungeon-master/home.md

 * One crashed east of the Shattered Edge Mountains in the dangerous wilderness north of the Dwarven Empire.
 * One crashed deep in the ocean west of the the Northern Continent.
 It is most likely unrecoverable and few (if anyone) know it even happened.

+The surviving pirate crew of the Arcadia, knowing how their ship and the escape pods worked, activated their escape pod beacons which coordinated their decent into the atmosphere of Elestel.
+In their controlled decent, unfortunately, they passed over a convergience of leylines in the southern ocean which flooded their systems with wild magic energies, frying the sensitive circuits.
+They crashed near the shore of the large southern island where they have struggled to survive.
+Are they in over there heads or are they stirring up trouble?

 ## The Machinations of Elaelan Pexalim and the Cult of Zariel
 After his betrayal and murder of the Senior Arcanum, Elaelan has kept a low profile, believing his efforts to free Zariel will be better executed if those who may know is allegiences can't stand against him.
 He has spent 500 years:
 * Searching for the Seals holding back Zariel.
 He doesn't know about Uri's role or involvement in the creation of the Seals.